 The following is a description of current protection procedures developed and implemented by the University as authorized above:

-In an effort to provide individuals with a means of reporting irregularities involving financial or accounting matters, the University has implemented a “Fiscal Compliance Hotline” operated by an independent third party.
-Instructions on how to use Colgate’s Fiscal Compliance Hotline are located on the Colgate website at www.colgate.edu/fiscalcompliancehotline.
+- In an effort to provide individuals with additional options for reporting irregularities with added protection for confidentiality, the University has implemented a “Whistleblower Compliance Hotline” operated by an independent third party.

 The University will protect any individual who submits a report in good faith through one of the aforementioned procedures from intimidation, harassment, discrimination or other retaliation of any form, including retaliation in employment practices.
 Without limiting the preceding sentence, the University will not discharge, demote, suspend, threaten, or retaliate in any manner against such an individual based upon the actions of such individual with respect to his or her good faith reporting, or participation in the investigation of any reported complaints.